 Starting a limited company is a ground-breaking moment for small business owners.
 This professional status does wonders for boosting your business credibility.
 Not only that – it also broadens the range of tax reliefs and benefits you might be entitled to.

-Being your own boss is an empowering – and sobering – experience.
-The success or failure of your business boils down to your decisions.
 One of the most important choices to make as a limited company director is what – and how – you’re going to pay yourself.

 The most common way to do this is by combining a low salary and dividends, and withdrawing them from your limited company business account.